 УР4 – World Service of Ukrainian Radio

-It’s a channel mostly about news and politics in Ukraine, as well as among Ukrainian diaspora.
+It’s a channel mostly about news and politics in Ukraine, as well as Ukrainian diaspora.

 3. Music radio stations in Ukrainian

-It is easy to find music radio from Ukraine on Google, but you never know which station is 100% Ukrainian-speaking or which one plays much music in Russian.
-So, I asked my friends about stations they recommend with the most Ukrainian language and Ukrainian music in it:
+It is easy to find music radio stations from Ukraine on Google, but you never know which stations are 100% Ukrainian-speaking or which ones play a lot of music in Russian.
+So, I asked my friends about stations they recommend with the most Ukrainian language and Ukrainian music:

 Here are the music stations in Ukrainian recommended by my friends:

 This is a great project from Ivano-Frankivsk.
 Urban space radio plays Ukrainian modern music (indie-rock, alternative, pop) and features programs about urbanism and city development.
-Go ahead and check their Facebook page to know when the next talk show or program is scheduled.
+Go ahead and check their Facebook page to find out when the next talk show or program is scheduled.

 This is also a new modern online radio.
 It is from Lviv and it plays modern Ukrainian and foreign music.
 For example, you can often hear such Ukrainian bands as ONUKA, Океан Ельзи, Джамала, Крихітка, Pianoбой, etc.

-The name of the station “Skovoroda” is a last name of an important Ukrainian philosopher from the XVIII century Григорій Сковорода who had the life of a nomad.
-This Radio is considered to be “travelling station” too, as from time to time they are on air from the unusual places, such as cafés or shops.
+The name of the station “Skovoroda” is the last name of an important Ukrainian philosopher from the XVIII century Григорій Сковорода who had the life of a nomad.
+This Radio is considered to be “the traveling station” too, as from time to time they broadcast from unusual places, such as cafés or shops.

-EU Radio European Station is Ukrainian pro-European radio.
-It has daily news and talk shows about Europe and European integration of Ukraine.
-But mostly it’s a music station, lots of music is European hits and Ukrainian music in Ukrainian and English languages.
+EU Radio European Station is a Ukrainian pro-European radio.
+It has daily news and talk shows about Europe and the integration of Ukraine into Europe, but mostly it’s a music station; lots of music are European hits and Ukrainian music in Ukrainian and English languages.

 If you are looking for a station only with music in Ukrainian (not even a word in English!), this is a place for you.
-It’s just music and it’s mostly pop, but maybe you’ll discover your favorite Ukrainian bands there!
+It’s just music and it’s mostly pop.
+Maybe you will discover your favorite Ukrainian bands there!

-This radio is created by Ruslana, a famous Ukrainian singer and the winner of Eurovision-2004.
-She wanted to make a radio station with qualitative Ukrainian music, which would be creative and currently central.
-It is a project, which brings Ukrainian music to Ukrainians without limits in a friendly way.
+Unfortunately, this radio station seems to not operate anymore.
+It was created by Ruslana, a famous Ukrainian singer and the winner of Eurovision-2004.
+She wanted to make a radio station with quality Ukrainian music, which would be creative and currently central.
+It was a project which brought Ukrainian music to Ukrainians without limits and in a friendly way.

 Do you have a favorite Ukrainian radio station?
-How do you practice listening to Ukrainian language while learning?
-Please, share with us your resources in comments, it would be very helpful for the Ukrainian learners community.
+How do you practice listening to Ukrainian while learning?
+Share your resources in the comments on our socials, it will be very helpful for the community of Ukrainian learners!